mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Dark Sight:** You are built for the shadows.
 You can see perfectly well in any lighting, down to and including pitch blackness.

-**Shadow Dodge:** While you’re hiding in the shadows, you gain +2 to defend against ranged attacks.
+**Shadow Dodge:** While you're hiding in the shadows, you gain +2 to defend against ranged attacks.

 **Out of the Shadows:** If you initiate a conflict, you always act first, ignoring any other factors that might determine turn order.